vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 about how letters might be arranged in relation to each other.
 We recognize the nonsense without being able to cite specific rules.
 Math can work the same way: we can rely on intuition to rule out nonsense.
 How about this collection of four words: that, how, happen, did.
 Now arrange them into a single sentence, ignoring punctuation.
 Notwithstanding how Yoda might arrange things, only one of the 24 possible arrangements10 makes a single valid sentence.
 Have you intuited what it is?
 How did that happen?
 Without conscious thought, you understand the underlying rules of grammar well enough to see the answer without having to sift through all the combinations.
 Math can work like that, too.

-[^10]: The number of combinations is 4! (four- factorial), or 4.3.2.1.
+[^10]: The number of combinations is 4! (fourfactorial), or 4.3.2.1.
 It is a worthy exercise to write out all 24 combinations, not only to verify the result but to give practice in how to systematically shuffle the words in an orderly manner-inventing your own functional rules as you go.
 You might even stumble on why 4.3.2.1 is the right way to count the combinations based on your method of systematizing.
 A.3 Areas and Volumes
 This book, and the problems within, often assume facility in computing areas or volumes of some basic shapes.
 Students who have focused on memorizing formulas may see a jumble of π, r to various powers, and some hard-to-remember numerical coefficients.
 For circles and spheres, how do we bring order to the mess? w